by Meghan Fitzgerald

 Proprioception also lets us know how much pressure to use when we move or interact and helps us hold our muscles when resting or maintaining our balance.
 This is important for most daily tasks, including walking around, sitting up, to getting a cup full of water successfully to our mouths, to giving a hug with the right pressure or playing a game of tag with friends!
 Kids are still learning how to manage their bodies, how to interact, and how to perform nearly every daily task, so this need for coordination and the right amount of pressure is critical for them.

 Proprioceptive input also helps to center or calm our systems down.
 As an elementary school principal, I used to welcome teachers to offer friends who were having trouble settling into learning the invitation to bring a large book to my office.
 They nearly always took us up on the offer.
-And, they not only felt great to be helpers, but that chance to walk, climb stairs and do some “heavy work” was often the reset that kiddos needed.
+They felt great to be helpers, and that chance to walk, climb stairs and do some “heavy work” was also so often the reset that kiddos needed.

-Kids’ lives have changed dramatically.
+These days, proprioception is getting the short end of the stick.
 Studies show that kids today spend, at best, 50% of the time we did outdoors.
-Kids have lost 12 hours of playtime out of each week since 1970—that is a huge loss, and a big chunk of their waking hours.
-As a nation, we gave ourselves a D- on our US Report Card on Physical Activity for Children and Youth with more than ¾ of our kids failing to get the minimum required daily physical activity.
+They've lost 12 hours of playtime out of each week since 1970, and, as a nation, we gave ourselves a D- on our US Report Card on Physical Activity for Children and Youth with more than ¾ of our kids failing to get the minimum required daily physical activity.

-More and more, we spend time seated and still, and many kids interact with screens, giving little to no input to their muscles and joints as they do.
-All of these trends add up to kids losing out on the kinds of activities that deliver proprioception.
+More and more, we spend time seated and still, interacting with screens which gives little to no input to kids' muscles and joints.
+All that stillness adds up to kids losing out on the kinds of activities that deliver proprioception.

 If a child is lacking proprioception, they will likely over-index on activities that give strong proprioceptive input such as jumping or stomping instead of walking, crashing into things, frequent chewing, or hanging off of things.
 If a child is hypersensitive to proprioceptive input, they may avoid activities that stimulate joints, walk lightly or slowly, use too little pressure during tasks, or struggle to sit upright.